Mukden incident: Aftermath

 On November 20, a conference in the Chinese government was convened, but the Guangzhou faction of the Kuomintang insisted that Chiang Kai-shek step down to take responsibility for the Manchurian debacle.
-On December 15, Chiang resigned as the Chairman of the Nationalist Government and was replaced as Premier of the Republic of China (head of the Executive Yuan) by Sun Fo, son of Sun Yat-sen. Jinzhou, another city in Liaoning, was lost to the Japanese in early January 1932.
+On December 15, Chiang resigned as the Chairman of the Nationalist government and was replaced as Premier of the Republic of China (head of the Executive Yuan) by Sun Fo, son of Sun Yat-sen. Jinzhou, another city in Liaoning, was lost to the Japanese in early January 1932.
 As a result, Wang Jingwei replaced Sun Fo as the Premier.

 On January 7, 1932, United States Secretary of State Henry Stimson issued his Stimson Doctrine, that the United States would not recognize any government that was established as the result of Japanese actions in Manchuria.
 On January 14, a League of Nations commission, headed by Victor Bulwer-Lytton, 2nd Earl of Lytton, disembarked at Shanghai to examine the situation.
 In March, the puppet state of Manchukuo was established, with the former emperor of China, Puyi, installed as head of state.

 On October 2, the Lytton Report was published and rejected the Japanese claim that the Manchurian invasion and occupation was an act of self-defense, although it did not assert that the Japanese had perpetrated the initial bombing of the railroad.
 The report ascertained that Manchukuo was the product of Japanese military aggression in China, while recognizing that Japan had legitimate concerns in Manchuria because of its economic ties there.
 The League of Nations refused to acknowledge Manchukuo as an independent nation.
 Japan resigned from the League of Nations in March 1933.
+It thereafter became more aggressive in China.

-Colonel Kenji Doihara used the Mukden Incident to continue his campaign of disinformation.
+Colonel Kenji Doihara used the Mukden incident to continue his campaign of disinformation.
 Since the Chinese troops at Mukden had put up such poor resistance, he told Manchukuo Emperor Puyi that this was proof that the Chinese remained loyal to him.
-Japanese intelligence used the incident to continue the campaign to discredit the murdered Zhang Zuolin and his son Chang Hsueh-liang for "misgovernment" of Manchuria.
+Japanese intelligence used the incident to continue the campaign to discredit the murdered Zhang Zuolin and his son Zhang Xueliang for "misgovernment" of Manchuria.
 In fact, drug trafficking and corruption had largely been suppressed under Zhang Zuolin.